 Social Worlds also posts ‘research films,’ which are shot during research in the humanities and social sciences and which produce knowledge by being filmed and produced.
 Each film has a short introduction.

 The section Thirst for Knowledge has videos from Social Worlds’ YouTube channel.
 This channel gives voices, sounds, and images to research in a format adapted for a wide audience.
-The shows are hosted by Manon Bril, a PhD student in history.
+The shows are hosted by Manon Bril, PhD in history.

 As you can see, Social Worlds is very attached to sharing and circulating knowledge.
 As a result, you can reprint our articles online or on paper; of course it is free and under Creative Commons license!
 But you cannot modify or edit our articles, nor of course sell them.
 If you do reprint them, you must explicitly credit Mondes Sociaux (Social Worlds) and include a link to the article itself or to our English home page.